 Maltodextrin is a very common food additive that can be found almost everywhere in our diets, such as in ice cream, energy drink and candies.
-It is easy to digest and tastes either neutral or slightly sweet, primarily used as a bulking agent and carrier.
+It is easy to digest and tastes either neutral or slightly sweet, and primarily used as a bulking agent and carrier in food.

 By the FDA’s definition, it is a non-sweet nutritive polysaccharide that consists of D-glucose units linked primarily by α-1-4 bonds and that has a DE of less than 20.
 It is a white powder or concentrated solution produced by partial hydrolysis of starch from corn, potato or rice with acids and enzymes.
 (1)

 - What Is It Made From?
 5 Sources